Blazam-App/docs.blazam.org/docsource/admin/templates.md

 # Templates
-Templates are use to define the data applied at user creation.
+Templates are used to define the data applied at user creation.
 They allow you to prefill or request entry of whatever user properties you want.